island-is/island.is/libs/application/templates/social-insurance-administration/income-plan/README.md

 This state is a temporary state that all new income plans will be created in.
 It has a short lifespan and is unlisted.

 The purpose of this state is to be a guard into the actual income plan.
 There is an external data step which fetches data from Þjóðskrá and TR.
-The applicant cannot advance if they have a previous income plan that has been in progress at TR for less than 10 days.
+The applicant cannot advance if they have a previous income plan that has been in progress at TR for fewer than 10 days.

 #### Draft